Dr Vincent Giarrusso

 Vincent is passionate about sharing knowledge at a undergraduate level working mainly in scriptwriting and directing with first year and graduate students.
 He had been previously program co-ordinator of Swinburne Film and Television in 2008 and then between January 2013 and January 2014 .
 During this period he oversaw the successful redesign and re-accreditation of the FTV course as well an AQF compliance and audit as well as co ordinate the new curriculum through the university's compliance system.
 Vincent has an understanding of both the academic and administrative side of the FTV course.
 He has overseen the co-ordination of sessional appointments across the program and his industry expertise and engagement, working closely with producers and practitioners in the local and international industry, means he brings a diverse and experienced cohort to the film and television program.

 Vincent is also collaborating with Dr Glenda Ballantyne and the Victorian Multicultural Commission (VMC) on a research project " Zooming in: multiculturalism through the lens of the next generation" which uses film and sociology to generate new perspectives on multiculturalism .
 This program and research project was successfully run in 2016 with an additional 3 year contract starting in 2017.
 The research extends to an ongoing collaboration between Swinburne University and the VMC to present the Victorian Multicultural Commission Film Festival at ACMI in May 2018 .
 An open call to filmmakers in Australia was co ordinated by Vincent for the VMC film festival in 2018 around theme “My Generation: stories of everyday multiculturalism”.
-The work from this project will culminate in a series of articles as well as an online resource .
+The work from this project will culminate in articles as well as an online resource .

 Cultural Studies and Literature; Digital Media, Film and Television; Sociology